Stree Janma: Plot

-The film begins with AR College founder Susheela Devi, who has two siblings, Shekar & Kishore.
-Besides, Kalyani, a star pupil, attains Susheela's endearment.
-Kalyani is the daughter of a bourgeois Parandhamaiah, and her elder Anand is a personnel member of Shekar.
-Once, Kalyani moved for her friend's espousal when, fortuitously, Shekar landed therein.
-Here, Shekar is infatuated with a dancer, Nalini, and in a drunken state, he molests Kalyani on her behalf.
-Later, Shekar repents and admits guilt to Nalini when she realizes his pandemonium and accepts the apology.
-Just after a doleful, Kalyani conceives, which leads to Parandhamaiah's death.
-Before dying, Anand assures him to redress Kalyani's life.
-Time passes, and Kalyani delivers a baby boy when Anand deserts him.
-Susheela safeguards him.
-After a while, Susheela plans to knit Kalyani with Shekar, which Anand does, compelling her.
-Now, Kalyani discerns her baby and affirms Susheela's actuality.
-Nevertheless, she exonerates and implores her to coalesce with Shekar.
-However, dispirited Kalyani deprecates Shekar, which forces him antsy.
-Parallelly, Kishore falls for Vijaya, the daughter of the principal Parabrahmam.
-Being cognizant of it, lecturer Madhu Murthy, an intimate of Shekar, forewarns him.
-Just as, irate Parabrahmam imputes an illicit relation to Madhu & Susheela Devi and even poison pens Shekar.
+The film begins with AR College founder Susheela Devi, who has two siblings, Shekar and Kishore.
+Kalyani is a star pupil of the college and earns Susheela's good opinion.
+Kalyani goes to her friend's wedding.
+Shekar is also there.
+Shekar is infatuated with a dancer named Nalini and in a drunken state, he rapes Kalyani mistaking her for Nalini.
+Later, Shekar repents and admits his guilt to Nalini who is baffled by it but accepts the apology thinking nothing of it.
+Meanwhile, Kalyani becomes pregnant which leads to her father, Parandhamaiah's death.
+Before his death, Kalyani's brother Anand assures him that he will make sure Kalyani's life does not get tarnished because of this incident.
+Time passes, and Kalyani delivers a baby boy whom Anand takes away and abandons.
+Susheela finds him and takes him with her.
+Susheela then plans to get Kalyani married to Shekar.
+Anand compels Kalyani to hide her past and agree to the marriage.
+After the wedding, Kalyani sees the baby and finds out it is her lost son.
+Kalyani cannot get close to Shekar due to her guilt which makes Shekhar unhappy.
+Meanwhile, Kishore falls for Vijaya, the daughter of the principal Parabrahmam.
+Being cognizant of it, lecturer Madhu Murthy, Shekhar's friend, forewarns him.
+An irate Parabrahmam implies to Shekhar that there is an illicit relationship between to Murthy and Susheela Devi.
 Believing it, Shekar proclaims his sister a slut which makes her attempt suicide.
-During that plight, Kalyani confesses the sin when infuriated Shekar initiates to slay her.
-At last, Nalini arrives and divulges the factuality.
-Finally, the movie ends with Susheela breathing her last, uniting Shekar & Kalyani.
+Seeing the situation, Kalyani confesses that the baby is actually hers which infuriated Shekar and he tries to kill her in a rage.
+Just then, Nalini comes forward and clears the misunderstanding having finally understood what Shekhar was apologizing for previously.
+The movie ends with Susheela breathing her last while uniting Shekar and Kalyani.